-On of my favorite Texas Wildflowers is the Mexican Hat.
+One of my favorite Texas Wildflowers is the Mexican Hat.
 Not only do I think that the name is cool but so is the flower.
 I found this flower in a lot across the street from my house.
 It’s not the best specimen but it’s the best one I could find.
-I clipped it and took it into my studio and shot it in my light box.
+I clipped it and took it into my studio and shot it in my lightbox.
 This flower is a member of the Aster family.
 I think this is my favorite family as another one of my favorite flowers, the Indian Blanket, is a member as well.

-Click on the image to get a better look at it.
-Also, you can access the portfolio for this post by clicking here.
+You can access the datasheet for this flower by clicking here or view my Texas Wildflower database by clicking here.
+You can view my favorite Texas Wildflower photographs by clicking here.
 Please use the section below to post your comments, questions or suggestions.